Kingdom of God Within You

 Jesus used lots of parables in his teachings. “without a parable spake he not unto them” (Mat 13:34) Even when he prophesied of literal events, those things sometimes were mixed with parables.
 In particular, a perfect example of this is what is referred to as the “Second Coming of Jesus” (Matthew 24), which is also referred to as the “Coming of the Kingdom of God” (Luke 17).

 The time period was sometime during the first century given that Jesus refers to his disciples that he is speaking directly to: their (“this”) generation.
 Jesus was referring to the end of the world of a lot of people.
-The end of the lives of many people when the Romans came in force to put down the rebellion of the Jews which literally ended the lives of thousands of Jews.
+The end of the lives of many Jewish people when the Romans came in force to put down the rebellion of the Jews which literally ended the lives of thousands of Jews.

 The place is in Judea — he makes a very specific reference to this in Mt 24:16, and gets into some very specific happenings in Mt 24:15-20.